mcp-s-ai/mcp-oauth/README.md

    - **Scopes**: Ensure scopes are valid for your provider
    - **Callback URL**: Must match OAuth app configuration

-## Example Tools by Provider
+## Example Tools Implementation

 The tools you create depend on your OAuth provider and their APIs.
 The library provides the OAuth token - you implement the tools.
-Here are examples:
+Here's a complete GitHub example:

-### GitHub Tools
+### GitHub Tools Example

 ```typescript
 // In your mcpHandler function